 - Often benefits like 401(k) come with the position.

 - Salaried employees may or may not be exempt from overtime (extra pay for extra hours).

 - Alternatively, these employees may be compensated by benefits instead of additional pay.

 Benefits and Disadvantages of Salary Pay

 Having a salaried position often gives a worker higher status.
-It entitles a worker to a set of benefits hourly workers do not receive such as bonuses and annual raises.
-Salaried positions have been considered more secure.
+It entitles a worker to a set of benefits hourly workers do not receive, such as bonuses and annual raises.
+Salaried positions are also considered more secure.

-Disadvantages of the salaried positions list as it can regularly demand an employee work more than 40 hours a week.
+There can be disadvantages to salaried positions, such as demanding an employee to work more than 40 hours a week.
 It may even require working holidays with no extra pay.
 Once a salary becomes accepted, renegotiating it becomes more difficult, and often an employee has to change positions to get a higher salary.
 Salaried workers are often exempt from overtime under the Fair Labor Standards Act.

 What is an Hourly Position?